 Chronically relapse prone patients often have coexisting disorders such as depression or other affective disorders and have a problematic profile of socio-economic problems including child abuse.

-Poly-drug addiction, new and more addictive medications, and the fact more people are offered medication as a substitute for addiction counseling and other forms of psychotherapy makes relapse more likely.
+Poly-drug addiction, new and more addictive medications, and the fact that more people are offered medication as a substitute for addiction counseling and other forms of psychotherapy makes relapse more likely.

-Relapse does not mean treatment failure.
+Relapse does not mean permanent treatment failure.
 Many people relapse and learn important lessons that lead to the achieving long-term recovery.

 Composite studies of relapse and recovery rates cannot be trusted because their is no universally-recognized standard for when recovery begins, what constitutes recovery (if you don’t drink but commit suicide is that successful addiction recovery?) and what constitutes relapse (caffeine and nicotine are drugs.
 Does using them mean you relapsed?)